professional-practice/Transcription-Browser-Extension/README.md

     1.5.
 Open this and click the **Add permissions** button, alongside the **Attach Policies**, then **Create Policy**.

     1.6.
 For the unauthenticated user to use this application, we must add the services that are needed.
 (Transcribe, Comprehend, S3, Cognito Identity).
 Since we are only using the application ourselves, select for the role to have all access levels
-    (Read, Write etc.) and access all resources within these services.
-Howeverthis should be changed accordingly for security purposes when used in a live environment.
+    (Read, Write etc.) and allow access to all resources within these services.
+However, this should be changed accordingly for security purposes when used in a live environment.

     1.7.
 Once created, return to the unauthenticated user and add the created policy.

     1.8.
-Within the files located in the libs folder, change the **Identity Pool ID** to provided ID you received on creating your identity pool.
+Within the files located in the libs folder of this application, change the **Identity Pool ID** to the provided ID you received on creating your identity pool.

 2. **AWS Bucket**